-On a local currency basis, gross sales of equity and fixed income funds decreased by 27% due to market volatility.
+On a local currency basis, gross sales of equity and fixed income funds decreased by 41% due to weak market sentiment and volatility.

-Total AUM at the end of 2018 were \$49.3 billion, of which \$24.2 billion is reported in our AUM, in line with the balances at the end of 2017.
+Total AUM as at December 31, 2019 was \$47.3 billion, of which \$23.2 billion is reported in our AUM, a decrease of 4% compared to 2018.

-China - On a local currency basis, sales of individual insurance products by Sun Life Everbright Life Insurance Company Limited ("SLEB") were up 14% in 2018 compared to 2017, driven by strong performance of the broker channel.
+China - On a local currency basis, sales of individual insurance products by Sun Life Everbright Life Insurance Company Limited ("SLEB") increased by 46% in 2019 compared to 2018, driven by strong performance across all channels except telemarketing.